Looking for a versatile warm gray paint color? You better check out CRUSHED ICE

-If there’s one light warm neutral paint colour that’s HIGHLY underrated, it has to be Sherwin Williams Crushed Ice – why it’s not more popular is beyond me!
-Why should it be one of the BEST?
+If there’s one light gray paint color that’s HIGHLY underrated and underused, it has to be Sherwin Williams Crushed Ice.
+Why do I think it should be one of the most POPULAR shades of gray on the market?
 Let’s find out…

-What type of paint colour is Crushed Ice?
+What type of paint color is Crushed Ice?
 Is it warm or cool?

-Crushed Ice is a warm paint colour.
-But just because it’s warm doesn’t mean it’s beige or cream, it’s actually a WARM GRAY paint colour.
+Crushed Ice is a warm paint color.
+But just because it’s warm doesn’t mean it’s beige or cream, it’s actually a WARM GRAY paint color.
 And just like every other gray, it has undertones (which we’ll get into shortly).

 Crushed Ice has an LRV of 66, so it’s smack dab in the middle of the ‘light’ range, making it a great option for a range of spaces.
 A bit lighter than my MAGICAL LRV number, but nowhere near the off-white end of things.

 While partnering warm and cool finishes together can be TOUGH, as many warm colors don’t like colors that are cooler AND lighter than them, we managed to squeeze in Crushed Ice quite nicely in this next home…

 However, with this slightly higher LRV, it WILL wash out on well-lit walls, but this being said, you need to add more depth to ANY type of color for it to not wash out.
 If you have a dark room, it can look a BIT dingy, just because it’s a warm gray, not a fresh or clean one.